 The H4 chart provides the best balance for gold swing trading.
 Daily chart for trend identification.
 M15 for intraday scalping during London session.
 The best timeframe depends on your trading style and available time.

-Risk Disclaimer: Trading carries high risk and may not be suitable for all investors.
-Educational content only.
-Contains affiliate links.
+Important: Forex trading carries high risk and may not be appropriate for every investor.
+The content provided is educational only.
+This page contains affiliate links.